Low-frequency in-vivo EPR Spectroscopy Vademecum

 What is EPR Spectroscopy?

 EPR spectroscopy is a method that allows studying of matter with unpaired electrons.
-The resonance frequency determines the spectral resolution, sensitivity and sample size.Higher frequencies improve the first two factors, however, they significantly limit the size of the sample.
+The resonance frequency determines the spectral resolution, sensitivity and sample size.
+Higher frequencies improve the first two factors, however, they significantly limit the size of the sample.
 In X-band EPR (9.8 GHz) the size of an aqueous sample is limited to approximately 1 mm.
 The term low-frequency EPR is usually related to the frequencies useful in in-vivo applications where the sample is a viable system.
 In practice, the low-frequency EPR is usually below 1GHz.
 The EPR system operating in 1 GHz is commonly called the L-Band EPR.

-• Possibility to real-time in-vivo measurements
+• Possibility of real-time in-vivo measurements

 • Elimination of sophisticated sample preparation protocols which can be a source of artefacts.